tomickristina/PA-Cancer-Immunotherapy-GNN/README.md

 They are designed to provide a flexible environment for research and experimentation, rather than offering a fully integrated or user-ready implementation.

 ## Most relevant files
-The files used to obtain the latest results are the ones with *tvt* in the name.
+The files used to obtain the latest results for the project thesis are:

-E.g. train_pa_all_tvt.py
+- train_pa_all_tvt.py
+- train_pa_all_tvt_10x.py
+- pipeline_for_training.ipynb
+- model.py
+- arg_parser.py
+- pa_embeddings/embeddings_gnn.ipynb

 ## Data and big files
 Original and processed datasets, as well as big files like embeddings are in the OneDrive-folder delivered for the project thesis.